DPMPC-Planner: A real-time UAV trajectory planning framework for complex static environments with dynamic obstacles: Result and Discussion

 \subsection{Simulation Experiments}

 To better evaluate the overall navigation safety, we prepared three simulation environments as shown in Table \ref{env_info}.
 These environments are on different scales with a different number of dynamic obstacles.
-The static map of the Forest environments with the generated static trajectory can be visualized in Fig. \ref{tree_demo}, and an example of the robot avoiding dynamic obstacles is shown in Fig. \ref{maze_demo}.
+All the dynamic obstacles follow the predefined piecewise linear trajectories, and we manually distribute the dynamic obstacles evenly in the environments.
+The example of the robot avoiding dynamic obstacles is shown in Fig. \ref{maze_demo}.
 The red ellipsoids represent the dynamic obstacles.
 And, the red curve represents the static trajectory that the robot should track when it does not meet the dynamic obstacle (Fig. \ref{maze_demo}a).
 After meeting the obstacle, the temporal goal is generated based on the avoidance target and used as the reference trajectory in our chance-constrained MPC.
 The green curve denoted by the blue arrow is the generated reactive trajectory for collision avoidance (Fig. \ref{maze_demo}b).
 Finally, in Fig. \ref{maze_demo}c, the robot goes back to its static trajectory after safely bypassing the dynamic obstacles.
 The bottom of Fig. \ref{intro_figure} also shows the case of obstacle avoidance when multiple obstacles surround the robot.
 The complete experiment video is available at \url{https://youtu.be/e03kZ8Zh0AI}.